 Frequent low-altitude flights can disrupt the feeding and breeding habits of wildlife and livestock.
 Many of the health impacts to humans, including stress, will be felt by animals, too.
-Some of the most significant impacts from noise on wildlife are caused by chronic exposure; ten thousand low-altitude flights per year surely constitute “chronic exposure.”
-The timing of proposed exercises over the course of a year will affect game species and, therefore, hunting and fishing in the Gila, which contains some of the state’s best elk herds and most sought-after hunting permits.
+Some of the most significant impacts from noise on wildlife are caused by chronic exposure.
+The timing of proposed flight training over the course of a year could affect game species and, therefore, hunting and fishing in the Gila, which has some of the state’s best elk herds and most sought-after hunting permits.

 Noise Effects on Wildlife – Literature Review – http://www.nonoise.org/library/fctsheet/wildlife.htm

 Effects of Overflights on Wildlife – http://www.nonoise.org/library/npreport/chapter5.htm